-the second month, on the seventeenth day of the month
+the second month, on the seventeenth day of the month Since Moses wrote this book it is possible he is on the same day the fountains of the great deep burst open

 Since Moses wrote this book, it is possible he is referring to the second month of the Hebrew calendar.
 But this is uncertain.